This site uses affiliated links from Amazon, which earn us a small commission off of each purchase. We appreciate your support.

 Another important factor often overlooked, is that when a non-adrenal insufficient person becomes ill or seriously injured, the production of cortisol increases and it also changes the pattern in which cortisol is produced.

 When ill, cortisol levels do not dip as low late at night.
 This means that simply increasing a typical basal program may not provide adequate night time cortisol coverage.
-The more stress the body is under, the more night time coverage may be necessary.
+The more stress on the body, the more night time coverage may be necessary.

-Pumpers should be set up with an alternate “sick” profile at the same time the normal basal rates are programmed.
-It is unwise to wait until illness strikes to program this important profile.
+Pumpers should set up an alternate “sick” basal profile at the same time the normal basal rates are programmed into the pump.
+Do not wait until illness strikes to program this important profile.

 An example of a “sick” profile might look like: